Scott Long: Other work

 In 2006, Long was the main author of a report on binational same-sex couples and the discrimination they face in U.S. immigration law, amid a fierce religious and social backlash against recognition of same-sex relationships in the United States.
 Long also wrote a survey of the strategies, priorities, and needs of grassroots sexual-rights activism around the globe, and together with Indian activist Alok Gupta a history of the colonial origins of sodomy laws around the world.

-Under Long's leadership, Human Rights Watch also documented discrimination and violence against LGBT people in Iran; violence against lesbians and transgender men in Kyrgyzstan; violence and discrimination against LGBT people in Turkey; killings and abuses of transgender people in Honduras; and moral panics over gender in Kuwait and the Gulf states, and their human rights consequences.
+Under Long's leadership, Human Rights Watch also documented discrimination and violence against LGBTQ people in Iran; violence against lesbians and transgender men in Kyrgyzstan; violence and discrimination against LGBTQ people in Turkey; killings and abuses of transgender people in Honduras; and moral panics over gender in Kuwait and the Gulf states, and their human rights consequences.
 In 2010, Susana T. Fried of the United Nations Development Programme (UNDP) said, "Compared to a decade ago, many more governments and international organizations recognize the rights and lives of LGBT people as their legitimate concern ...
 Scott has made innumerable contributions to this change, and his leadership has been vital."

 Yogyakarta Principles

 Long played a key role in developing the Yogyakarta Principles, an influential set of guidelines on how human rights law applies to issues of sexual orientation and gender identity.
 Long helped conceive the principles' scope and shape, and served on a secretariat that drafted an initial version for the 16 experts who debated and finalized them.
 He also attended the final experts' meeting in Yogyakarta, Indonesia, in November 2006.
-The principles have been a crucial tool for local activists in lobbying governments, and an important "soft law" way to expand international protections for LGBT people.
+The principles have been a crucial tool for local activists in lobbying governments, and an important "soft law" way to expand international protections for LGBTQ people.